matslil/howto/gpg.md

  -  One computer guaranteed to not connect to any network, i.e. wifi hardware non-existent or disabled, network cables unconnected etc. It is an advantage if the computer does not have a harddisk.
- -  ISO image to boot on the air-gap computer, see [air-gap howto](airgap.md) for instructions how to make one.
+ -  ISO image to boot on the air-gap computer, see air-gap howto. for instructions how to make one.
  -  One computer with network connection.
  -  One, or preferably three, USB memory sticks.
 I used normal sized SD card to